Synthesis of novel fluorescent materials

 Faculty Department

-The Department of Chemistry in Leuven is involved in the organization courses of Bachelor/master of
+The Department of Chemistry in Leuven is involved in the organization courses of Bachelor/master of:

 • Chemistry